 In many families, cousins are as close as siblings.
-If your cousin has been dreaming of becoming a parent, it makes sense that you’d want to help, if you’re able.
+If your cousin has been dreaming of becoming a parent, it makes sense that you’d want to help, if you’re able to become a surrogate.

 Becoming a surrogate for a cousin is an incredibly selfless act of love — but is it the right way for you to help in this situation?
 Only you can answer that question.
-It may be entirely possible for you to carry your cousin’s baby for him or her, provided you meet the requirements and are appropriately prepared for the journey ahead.
+It may be entirely possible for you to carry your cousin’s baby for them provided you meet the requirements and are appropriately prepared for the journey ahead.

 Here are some of the most commonly asked questions about surrogacy between cousins.
 The answers may help you decide if this path is right for you and your family.